eman-hamad/Tourist-Guide-Bloc/README.md

 ## Features

+-**Theme Customization**: Toggle between dark and light modes to customize the visual experience.
+Dark mode is perfect for low-light environments, while light mode ensures clarity during the day.
+This app can also adapt to device's system settings.
 - **User Authentication**: Sign up and login to save your preferences, such as favorite places and profile images.
 - **Place Details**: Browse through a list of places, view details, and add them to favorites.
 - **Custom Widgets**: Reusable and customizable widgets for a consistent and easy-to-use UI.